jidn/flask-obscure/README.rst

 =======================================

 There are five new converters: ``num``, ``hex``, ``b32``, ``b64``, and ``tame``.
-Lets assume we are using :func:`flask.url_for` to create the URLs for two sequential customer IDs.
+Lets assume we are using ``flask.url_for`` to create the URLs for two sequential customer IDs.
 Lets take a look and the obscured numbers for 1 - 10 with a salt of 4049.

 ``num``
     Non-sequential numbers::